 Data security has been one of the hot topics of recent years, with tougher regulations introduced in order to ensure more robust protection.
 Even now, a lot of firms still worry that migrating to the cloud may leave their data less secure, and more at risk from prying eyes.

-In fact, cloud providers go to great lengths to ensure that data is kept secure.
+In fact, cloud providers go to great lengths to ensure that data is kept secure, reducing your chance of getting hacked.
 They are tasked with protecting data from being accessed by unauthorized users, and this is something they do very effectively using robust encryption.
 Cloud providers also usually give individual clients the freedom to determine their own security settings and restrictions.

 7. Easier mobility